directvt/vtm/readme.md

 ## Concept

 vtm is a windowed multi-user environment for unlimited number of terminals.
-In other words this is an infinite 2-D space of terminal windows.
+This is an infinite 2-D space of terminal windows.

-To render its interface, vtm needs a text console -- be it a terminal emulator, Windows Command Prompt, or a Linux VGA Console.
+To render its UI, vtm needs a text console -- be it a terminal emulator, Windows Command Prompt, or a Linux VGA Console.
 See [Tested Terminals](https://github.com/netxs-group/vtm/discussions/72) for details.

 ### Portability

-vtm is just a single executable file without any third party dependencies.
+vtm is just a single executable without any third party dependencies.

 ### Adaptive Rendering

-vtm renders itself at 60 frames per second into its own internal buffers.
-Output to the text console occurs only when the console is ready to receive the next frame.
+vtm renders itself at 60 frames per second into own internal buffers.
+Output occurs only when the console is ready to receive the next frame.
 All pending frames are merged for smooth running even on non-accelerated text consoles.

 ### Multiplayer

-vtm's multi-user architecture allows any number of participants to directly connect to the environment for collaboration.
+The vtm multi-user architecture allows any number of participants to simultaneously interact in a session.
 Each environment session is identified by an operating system's named pipe that serves as a gateway for users.
 To connect, the user just need to run vtm in their text console, either locally or remotely via SSH.
 See [Command line Options](doc/command-line-options.md) for details.

 ### Infinite Terminal Count